pgorman/dangerjaunt/minirules.md

 Magic Jar rehouses the caster's life essence, intelligence, and soul into an object within 30 feet.

-Once within the magic "jar," the caster can possess the bodies of other creatures and people within 120 feet of the jar who fail a saving throw.
+From within the jar, the caster can grasp out to possess the body of any creature within 120 feet that fails its saving throw.
-The caster can return his soul to the magic jar at any time.
+The caster's soul retreats to the jar whenever it desires or if the possessed body dies.

-If a body he controls is slain, his life essence snaps back to the jar.
-If the caster's body is destroyed while his soul is in the magic jar, the soul no longer has a home other than within the magic jar (although the disembodied wizard can still possess other bodies as before).
-If the jar itself is destroyed while the Magic-User's soul is within, the soul is lost.
+While inside the magic jar, the caster can survive destruction of his original body, but destruction of the jar dooms the soul to oblivion.

 The spell ends when the Magic-User returns from the jar to his own body.

 #### 6. Teleport ####

-This spell transports the caster or another person to a destination the caster knows.
+This spell whisks the caster or another person to a distant place.
-Success depends on how well the caster knows the targeted location.
+Success depends on how well the caster knows the destination.

-Knowledge of the location may be second hand (from a painting or a map), though with only a 25% chance of success.
+Second-hand knowledge of the location, like from a painting or map, gives a 25% chance of success.
 Failure results in death.

-If the caster has seen but not studied the destination, the chance of failure is 20%.
+If the caster has glimpsed but not studied the destination, the chance of failure is 20%.
 Half of failures place the traveler 1d10 x 10 feet below the intended location, possibly resulting in death from arrival within a solid substance.
 The other half of failures place the traveler 1d10 x 10 feet above the targeted location, possibly resulting in a deadly fall.

-If the caster is familiar with the location or has studied it carefully, there is a 5% chance of failure, with 1 in 6 failures arriving below and 5 in 6 arriving above the target location.
+If the caster is familiar with the place or has studied it carefully, the chance of failure falls to 5%, with 1 in 6 failures arriving below and the rest arriving above the target location.
 In either case, the arrival is 1d4 x 10 feet low or high.

 ### Magic-User Spells Level 6 ###